quintindunn/lapsepy/docs/Lapse.md

 * `last: int` - How many items to query from the album.

 #### Lapse.get_current_user
-Gets the current Lapse account
+Gets the current Lapse account.
 ```python3
     Lapse.get_current_user()
 ```